How Many Stitches Are on a Baseball – Baseball Stitches History

-Following the 1899 merger, United expanded at a quick pace.
+Following the 1899 merger, United expanded at a rapid pace.

-It had also secured control of branch firms in other nations.
+It had also acquired control of branch companies in foreign countries.

-Using the company’s machine technology competence, USMC expanded its product line into other areas of development in order to broaden its customer base.
+Using the company’s machine technology expertise, USMC expanded its product line into other areas of development in order to broaden its customer base.